DataBooth/duckdb-utils/docs/cli.rst

 .. code-block:: bash

-    sqlite-utils memory dogs.csv --dump
+    duckdb-utils memory cats.csv --dump

 .. code-block:: output

     BEGIN TRANSACTION;
-    CREATE TABLE [dogs] (
+    CREATE TABLE [cats] (
         [id] INTEGER,
         [age] INTEGER,
         [name] TEXT
     );
-    INSERT INTO "dogs" VALUES('1','4','Cleo');
+    INSERT INTO "cats" VALUES('1','4','Emme');
-    INSERT INTO "dogs" VALUES('2','2','Pancakes');
+    INSERT INTO "cats" VALUES('2','2','Pancakes');
-    CREATE VIEW t1 AS select * from [dogs];
+    CREATE VIEW t1 AS select * from [cats];
-    CREATE VIEW t AS select * from [dogs];
+    CREATE VIEW t AS select * from [cats];
     COMMIT;

-Passing ``--save other.db`` will instead use that SQL to populate a new database file:
+Passing ``--save other.duckdb`` will instead use that SQL to populate a new database file:

 .. code-block:: bash

-    sqlite-utils memory dogs.csv --save dogs.db
+    duckdb-utils memory cats.csv --save cats.duckdb

-These features are mainly intended as debugging tools - for much more finely grained control over how data is inserted into a SQLite database file see :ref:`cli_inserting_data` and :ref:`cli_insert_csv_tsv`.
+These features are mainly intended as debugging tools - for much more finely grained control over how data is inserted into a DuckDB database file see :ref:`cli_inserting_data` and :ref:`cli_insert_csv_tsv`.

 .. _cli_rows: